NOTICE UNDER THE AMERICANS WITH DISABILITIES ACT

 Modifications to Policies and Procedures: STAR Transit will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all of its programs, services, and activities.

-Auxiliary Aides: Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a STAR Transit program, service or activity should contact STAR Transit (757) 787-8322 or email@example.com as soon as possible, but no later than 48 hours before the scheduled event.
+Auxiliary Aides: Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a STAR Transit program, service or activity should contact STAR Transit (757) 787-8322 or email@example.com.

 Complaints: All complaints reporting STAR Transit service or activity that has violated ADA guidelines, or, if accessibility or equality in service was not provided to person(s) with disabilities you may contact (757) 787-8322 or firstname.lastname@example.org .